 #3.
 History of depression or mood disorders

-This seems to occur as a result of absorption of intestinal bacteria from damage to the epithelial membrane meant to keep these bacteria out.
+This seems to occur as a result of the absorption of intestinal bacteria from damage to the epithelial membrane meant to keep these bacteria out (5).

-Once these bacteria enter your blood stream they then start a cascade of events that results in changes to neurotransmitter levels and inflammation that can pass the blood brain barrier.
+Once these bacteria enter your bloodstream they then start a cascade of events that result in changes to neurotransmitter levels and inflammation that can pass the blood-brain barrier.

 The good news is that treating this inflammatory cascade can reverse the damage and reverse neurological and psychiatric symptoms.

 #4.
 Poor immune system or history of frequent illness

 Your intestinal lining acts as a barrier but also as a learning tool for your immune system (6).